elvis-darko/Personal-Projects/README.md

 # REPOSITORY DESCRIPTION
- This repository contains sample projects that I undertook during my spare and practice times.
+ This repository sample projects that I undertook during my spare and practice times.
  In this Project Session, I work on projects in Excel, Power BI, SQL and Python.

 I categorise projects into Data Cleaning, Analytics, Data Visualizations and Full Cycle projects.